escapizt/escapizt/README.md

 # 😎 Ayushman Vinay Reddy

-Blockchain Developer | Final Year Engineering Student, MLR Institute of Tech, Hyderabad 🚀
+Blockchain Developer | Final Year Engineering Student, BITS Pilani 🚀

 I am a curious and always eager to learn something new.
 I am a blockchain developer and currently in my final year of Engineering.
 I am passionate about using technology to create decentralized solutions and make the world a better place.